 Quietmind Foundation's Experiments

-These research findings back up the results of experiments done at Quietmind Foundation from 2012 to 2020, which looked at the effects of a 6-minute use of 1068nm LED-based brain and eye stimulation.
+These research findings back up the results of experiments on short term memory done at Quietmind Foundation from 2012 to 2020, which looked at the effects of a 6-minute use of 1068nm LED-based brain and eye stimulation.

 From a group of 500 volunteers, 85% reported an increase in overall sensation of increased brightness, the richness of color, discriminative acuity, and depth of field.
 Subjects responded to viewing a natural scene just outside the clinic offices before and then immediately following the stimulation session, which included grass, bushes, and trees in the nearfield 3-5m and at a distance (10-20m).